IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 Interrogating Stevian
 - Stevian has been taken to a city watch post near Sixpoints - is in a jail cell
-- guards dragging in dead bodies, including immolated body of the patrician's assassin - thank Arda's tits for the Patrician's Bane.
+- guards dragging in dead bodies, including immolated body of the patrician's assassin
+	- thank Arda's tits for the Patrician's Bane.
 That was one stupid assassin, though
-- stevian/ghost won't willingly tell ppl the location of the archaeologists, but the butcher will be prepared that ppl are searching or them
+- stevian/ghost won't willingly tell ppl the location of the archaeologists, but the butcher will be prepared that ppl are searching for them
 - On his body - violin, a long narrow pipe, a receipt for an Elysian Fog order with an address in Arda
 	- Violin stamped with The Sirenian Players, initials A.L.
+	- Stevian has a nose ring and ear studs that you don't remember him having
 - Elind filing a missing person request with the guard for Alara Lightheart